Chart Color Schemes

 Health performance in Isaacs is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Isaacs has significant health challenges with common conditions prevalent across age cohorts.
-Private health cover is high at approximately 71% of its total population of 1,665 people, compared to 68.1% in Australian Capital Territory and a national average of 55.3%.
-The most common medical conditions are arthritis (9.9%) and asthma (7.0%).
+Isaacs faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+Approximately 71% of Isaacs' total population (1,665 people) have private health cover, compared to 68.1% in Australian Capital Territory and a national average of 55.3%.
+The most common medical conditions are arthritis and asthma, affecting 9.9% and 7.0% of residents respectively.

-66.8% of residents report no medical ailments, compared to 70.1% in Australian Capital Territory.
-28.2% of residents are aged 65 and over (662 people), higher than the 18.3% in Australian Capital Territory.
-Health outcomes among seniors are above average, better than the general population's health metrics.
+66.8% of residents declare themselves completely clear of medical ailments, compared to 70.1% in Australian Capital Territory.
+As of June 2021, 28.2% of Isaacs' residents are aged 65 and over (662 people), higher than the 18.3% in Australian Capital Territory.
+Health outcomes among seniors in Isaacs are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health